deanlandolt/bytespace/README.md

 ## Rooted keypaths

 The subspace db instance itself is essentially a keyspace `chroot` -- a jail you cannot escape with a reference to the subspace alone.
-The subspace must be provided a reference to soem backing db, but it does not surface this reference and none of its methods will allow access outside of its namespace.
+The subspace must be provided a reference to a backing db, but it will not surface this reference and none of its methods will allow access to anything outside of its namespace.

 ## Nested subspaces